-Culturally competent people are able to adapt to new cultures efficiently.
+Seasoned globetrotters are able to adapt to new cultures efficiently.
 It’s not easy to do so.
 Learning to function within a new culture can be hard.
 Given the mass of potentially relevant information to try to digest, you might be tempted to give up before getting started.
+Yet, you can build your cultural competence.

 There are many types of information that may help you understand people from another culture better.
 Possibilities include learning something about the region in which the culture resides, its economy, political system, social systems, belief systems, religion, languages, and so on.